EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/slas_tutorial.md

-(The messages printed are from the `mogp_emulator` package and can be ignored: they arise when initialising a new GP due to the face that it hasn't been trained on any data.)
+(The messages printed are from the `mogp_emulator` package and can be ignored: they arise when initialising a new GP due to the fact that it hasn't been trained on any data.)

 ## Extend the design using leave-one-out adaptive sampling

 Let's now find a new design point using the leave-one-out adaptive design methodology.
-The idea is to take our current GP and find a new design point (or batch or points) that will have 'the greatest impact' on improving the fit of the GP, when combined with the corresponding simulator output (or outputs in the batch case).
+The idea is to take our current GP and find a new design point (or batch of points) that will have 'the greatest impact' on improving the fit of the GP, when combined with the corresponding simulator output (or outputs in the batch case).
 We use the function [`compute_single_level_loo_samples`][exauq.core.designers.compute_single_level_loo_samples]